Geography of Alaska

 The chain continues in a westerly direction for approximately another 300 miles to Cape Wrangell on Attu Island, which is the farthest piece of land that one can travel to in a westerly direction in the state.
 If one is facing north and not considering the global longitudinal lines, this would be considered the farthest western point in the state.
 Looking to the right, to the east, and using the same criteria of not considering the global longitudinal lines, the farthest eastern point in the state is near Camp Point in southeastern Alaska.

-Tallest mountain: Mount McKinley, at 20,320 feet, is the tallest mountain in North America.
+Tallest mountain: Denali, at 20,320 feet, is the tallest mountain in North America.
 Alaska has 39 mountain ranges containing 17 of the 20 highest peaks in the United States.

 Largest natural freshwater lake: